Smartphones blamed for rising insurance rates

 Insurance companies say smartphone use is a contributing factor in rising auto insurance rates.

-The Washington state Insurance Commissioner's Office said auto insurance rates increased by an average of 5.9% in 2016 among the top 20 Washington insurance companies.
+The Washington state Insurance Commissioner's Office said auto insurance rates increased by an average of 5.9 percent in 2016 among the top 20 Washington insurance companies.

-Nationally, the average premium rose to $926 in 2016 according to the Insurance Information Institute, an increase of 16% over five years.
+Nationally, the average premium rose to $926 in 2016 according to the Insurance Information Institute, an increase of 16 percent over five years.

 Insurance companies said the higher premiums are needed to cover claims related to an increasing number of accidents.